pysat/pysat/docs/tutorial/tutorial_files.rst

 The final opportunity to modify metadata before it is written to a file is provided by the ``meta_processor`` keyword.
-This keyword accepts a function that will receive a dictionary with all metadata.
+This keyword accepts a function that will receive a dictionary with all metadata, modify it as neeeded, and return the modified dictionary.
 The returned dictionary will then be written to the netCDF file.
 The function itself provides an opportunity for developers to add/modify/delete metadata in any manner.
 Note that the processor function is applied as the last step in the pysat